 The yellow-rumped cacique is found in open woodlands, mangrove forests, and cultivated areas with open fields.

 Male yellow-rumped caciques court females by flapping their wings and displaying their yellow feathers.
 The female cacique builds a long, bag-like nest of plant fibers in a tree.
-The nests are usually built in tall trees that have an active wasp nest.
+The nests are usually built in tall trees with an active wasp nest.
 The wasps help keep predators away.
 Caciques nest in colonies that can have up to 100 nests.

 The yellow-rumped caciques have a lifespan of 7-14 years.